plone/plone.app.event/docs/index.rst

       from Plone.

-    - Archetypes and Dexterity types: plone.app.event should provide the ATEvent content type (factored out from ATContentTypes) and also Dexterity behaviors, which can be used in Dexterity types.
+    - Archetypes and Dexterity types: plone.app.event should provide the ATEvent content type (factdateored out from ATContentTypes) and also Dexterity behaviors, which can be used in Dexterity types.

     - Standards compliancy: We support the icalendar standard (RFC5545) including recurrence.

     - Recurring events based on the RFC5545 standard.